 Weight loss is probably the simplest concept on the planet yet people want to make it as complicated as possible by getting caught up in the details.

-The simple fact is: To lose weight you must be in a caloric deficit.
+The simple fact is: To lose weight you burn more calories than you take in.

 Now that may not be the healthiest way to lose weight but you get the picture.
 Weight loss is all about calories in and calories out.